-Ahead of The Banham Marsden March, we’re sharing Debbie’s story on living with bowel cancer, treatment at The Royal Marsden and why taking part in the big day is important to her.
+Debbie shares her story on living with bowel cancer, treatment at The Royal Marsden and why taking part in The Banham Marsden March is important to her.

 In 2017, Debbie – a chartered surveyor and mum from Cobham – was diagnosed with bowel cancer on the week of her 50th birthday.
 She is now on long-term chemotherapy at The Royal Marsden.

-Debbie will be joining us and thousands of dedicated fundraisers at The Banham Marsden March, alongside a large group of friends and family supporting her every step of the way.
+Debbie has joined us and thousands of dedicated fundraisers at The Banham Marsden March, alongside a large group of friends and family supporting her every step of the way.

-“My team is made up of family, neighbours and old friends from school and university – one good friend has flown over from Australia twice to walk with me!
-My daughter took part last year, and this year my nephew, who is only 10, will be joining in for the first time.”
+“My team's made up of family, neighbours and old friends from school and university – one good friend has flown over from Australia twice to walk with me!
+My daughter's taken part and so has my nephew, who was only 10 at the time!”